Rainymood/getbib/README.md

 execute the python script from that directory.
 If you have any more questions feel free to contact me.

+If it wasn't explicit enough: Make sure that getbib.py and gscholar.py are in the same folder.

 # Usage

     $ python getbib.py "<query>"